kicaj29/back-end/EF_6/EF6_CodeFirst/readme.txt

    We cannot use existing DB because migration 201704121034137_AddPostClass was executed already in step 7.

 9. Data Motion / Custom SQL - add new field to Post class and add custom SQL.
 Generate and execute migration.

+10. Generate sql script, run in PM console: Update-Database -Script -SourceMigration: $InitialDatabase -TargetMigration: AddPostAbstract
+	This command will generate sql script that will be automatically open in VS.